- Arts & Entertainment

 Take a few hours to get yourself ready.
 These few hours of committed time to prepare could save you thousands of dollars in losses or recoup what is rightfully yours.
 Perhaps you can simply video what is in your store or business location.
 Go online to www.readyrating.com with the American Red Cross and register free for the emergency preparedness checklist.
 You can also visit the FEMA website at www.ready.gov/community-and-other-plans, which will help you through the emergency process.

 The emergency season is upon us.
 Flooding will probably not occur, but fires and lightening strikes are considered high dangers again this year.
 And while you’re thinking about your business, give some emergency preparedness thought to your home as well — especially if you run a home-based business.
 Prepare a grab bag to throw in the car.
 Again, the websites mentioned will assist you in items to take with you.

 One other important tip is to register for Archuleta County Emergency notifications.
 You can sign up for these free alerts by logging on at www.acemergency.org.
-This website will give you Archuleta County emergency information including prescribed burns, lockdowns, winter storm warnings, missing persons, reverse 911 and more emergency information.
+This website will give you Archuleta County emergency information including prescribed burns, lockdowns, winter storm warnings, missing persons, emergency notification system and more emergency information.
 If you would like some information or ready-to-reference pages that can help you through this disaster-planning process, contact me at the Chamber for a packet of helpful information.
 We want you to be prepared and to be able to minimize your downtime should an emergency occur.

 I would like to commend the Chamber staff, board of directors and our businesses on receiving a recent award from the Colorado Chamber of Commerce Executives and the Colorado Association of Commerce and Industry.
 Our Chamber received an award for the Largest Increase in Members in 2012.
 The Pagosa Chamber experienced an increase of over 18 percent in 2012.